maikel-mattiu/t3-drv/README.md

 - [x] Change folders to link components, remove all client state
 - [x] Clean up the database and data fetching patterns

+Finished cleaning up the database and data fetching patterns and also added file upload.
+Now, onto the next steps.

 - [ ] Real homepage
+- [ ] Upload files to the right folder
+- [ ] Delete files button
+- [ ] Allow files that aren't images to be uploaded